the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

-One neat convention is to prefix the naming of a HOC with `with`.
-Since you are using JavaScript ES6, you can express the HOC more concisely with an ES6 arrow function.
+It is a useful convention to prefix a HOC with `with`.
+Since you are using JavaScript ES6, you can express the HOC better with an ES6 arrow function.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~
-const withFoo = (Component) => (props) =>
+const withEnhancement = (Component) => (props) =>
   <Component { ...props } />
 ~~~~~~~~

-In the example, the input component would stay the same as the output component.
-Nothing happens.
-It renders the same component instance and passes all of the props to the output component.
-But that's useless.
-Let's enhance the output component.
-The output component should show the Loading component, when the loading state is true, otherwise it should show the input component.
-A conditional rendering is a great use case for a HOC.
+In our example, the input component stays the same as the output, so nothing happens.
+The output component should show the Loading component when the loading state is true, otherwise it should show the input component.
+A conditional rendering is a great use case for an HOC.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~